nitro-digital/nitro-cloud-starter/content/pages/about.hu.md

 ---
-title: Solutions huhu
+title: Solutions eeg
 blocks:
-  - headline: What we do
+  - headline: What we do en
     title: Solutions
     baseline: >-
-      We're a passionate team about all around the digital globe (from the metaverse to the classic web).
+      en We're a passionate team about all around the digital globe (from the metaverse to the classic web).
     digitalstrategy: Digital strategy
     digitalstrategytext: >